 Special elements

-In addition to the elements with a dedicated markup, attributes can be used to define more elements, such as boxes, subslips, carousel, …
+In addition to elements with dedicated markup, adding attributes to content blocks can turn them into elements, such as boxes, subslips, carousels, and more.

 This page provides a reference for all such elements.